 Infant cots, high chairs and basic toiletries for children are all available but need to be booked in advance.

-The lodge uses water from a natural spring; grows its own Texel lamb, Speckled Park beef, vegetables and herbs; sources local wine and produce; and maximises natural light in rooms with skylights and East-West-facing windows, as well as recyling.
+Wharekauhau uses water from a natural spring; grows its own Romney lamb, Angus beef, vegetables, honey, fruit and herbs; sources local wine and produce; and maximises natural light in rooms with skylights and East-West-facing windows, as well as recycling.